There has been no change in Congolese employment law in the last 12 months.

 Any dismissal must be motivated by a valid reason.
 According to the Congolese Labour Code, a valid reason is a reason based on:

-Some potential reasons that are flagged in the Code as invalid:
+Some potential reasons are flagged in the Code as invalid:

 Any termination must be notified in writing by the party who takes the initiative to the other party.
 Where termination is at the employer's initiative, the letter of notification must expressly state the reason for dismissal.
 There is no motivation regime a posteriori.